 then at that point you may decide to wear less protective clothing - but

 Beekeeping equipment can be very expensive, and the cost can be off putting.
 Think carefully before you invest, and shop around.
+If you are thinking of buying used beekeeping equipment, then be careful in selection and how you clean it.

-Here are some things you might need:
+Here are some things for your list:

 A ‘hive tool’ – this is a tool designed for a variety of jobs.
 It can be used to clean hives and assist in the separating of frames.
 It has a sharp, hooked edge.

-hive), then you will also need a range of beekeeping equipment such as:
+....such as a National or a WBC hive rather than a top bar hive, then you will also need a range of beekeeping equipment such as:

 ...and so on.